afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 a) Draw and label a band diagram for the rear of the cell and explain how the BSF helps improve the performance of the solar cell.[7'] <br>
 [7'] <br>
-High doping concentration creates a potential gradient in valence and conduction band, which can be seen that the energy difference between fermi level and valence band becomes smalleras moving to p+ region.
-It's similar in the conduction band which produces barrier to the minority carriers.
-The band structure on the back surface that obstruct the movement of minority carriers, such as electrons, towards the region connected to the metal contace.
-The goal is to prenvent minority carriers from recombining with holes at the back surface by guiding the minority carriers towards the juction, which can help to reduce the likelihood of recombination losses, thereby improving the efficiency of the solar cell. <br>

 b) Calculate the potential barrier height, stating any assumptions you have made.<br>
 [5'] <br>